stuerp/foo_statistics/README.md

 [foo_statistics](https://github.com/stuerp/foo_statistics/releases) is a [foobar2000](https://www.foobar2000.org/) component that collects and maintains statistics about tracks in the media library.

+The statistics can optionally be written to file tags.
+The statistics from foo_playcount can be imported from its tags and optionally removed.

-It was created because the behavior of the official foo_playcount component changed behavior when it was released as 64-bit.
+It was created because the official foo_playcount component changed its behavior when it was released as 64-bit.

 ## Features

 * Configurable tracking pattern
-* Configurable period after which a track is considered 'played': as a number of seconds and as a percentage of the total length of the track.
+* Configurable period after which a track is considered 'played'.
 * Can import tags from the official foo_playcount component.
 * Collected statistics:
   * Timestamp when the track gets added to the Media Library